ZoneMinder/zmNinja/docs/guides/FAQ.rst

 You need a minimum of ZM 1.30.4 with APIs working.
 You may get it to run in previous versions, but I don't support them, so you are on your own.

-Starting version 1.3.26 of zmNinja, only IOS 10+ and Android 5.0+ devices are supported.
+zmNinja is supported  only on IOS 11+ and Android 5.0+

 zmNinja Help
 ------------